amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 The device support all PennyLane `operations and observables <https://pennylane.readthedocs.io/en/stable/introduction/operations.html#qubit-operations>`_, with the exception of the PennyLane ``QubitUnitary`` and ``Rot`` gates and ``Hermitian`` observable.

-The plugin provides the following framework-specific operations for PennyLane, which can be imported from :mod:`braket.pennylane_plugin.ops <.ops>`:
+The PennyLane-Braket plugin provides the following framework-specific operations for PennyLane, which can be imported from :mod:`braket.pennylane_plugin.ops <.ops>`:

 .. autosummary::